Common Pool Care Questions

 How do you repair a pool cover?

 If you notice a small hole or tear in your pool cover, it’s important to repair it as quickly as possible.
 The cover is your pool’s primary defense against debris and sunlight, and you want to keep that armor strong.
 Weak spots in the cover can become a much bigger problem seemingly overnight.
 Nip the problem in the bud with a pool cover repair kit.
 Holes up to 8 inches can be easily fixed with a pool cover patch.
 Patches are available for all types of pool covers, from standard winter covers to solid or mesh safety covers.
 Most cover patch kits are peel and stick, applied to either side of the cover.
 For larger holes, consider the age of the cover and the extent of the damage.
-Safety covers can sometimes be repaired by an industrial sewing company for a fee.
+Industrial sewing companies can repair safety covers for a fee.

 Still have questions?
 We're happy to help!
 Our blog is a knowledge base full of helpful tips and POOL information.
 Better yet, call or stop by your local Leslie's store to speak with one of our friendly, knowledgable associates.
 We'll do our best to help you find the answers to your pool questions.